self-hosted · for solo developers

 Three sharp opinions.

-The hosted tools — Devin, zo.computer, Cursor's background agents — are real products.
-Pick one if you want zero setup and someone else's uptime to manage.
-Pick Kartā if any of these matter to you.
+The hosted tools (Devin, zo.computer, Cursor's background agents) are real products.
+Pick one if you want zero setup and someone else minding uptime.
+Pick Kartā if any of these three matter.

 01 · privacy